chaosd3v/mynextapp/README.md

-## MyNextApp
+## MyNextapp
-This is the assignment code repository for the Fullstack internship.
+This is a simple bootstraped demo login app

 ## UI Pages
 Login Page,